 Focus Key points/actions Objectives • Start planning to transition the business back from lockdown.
 Reasons • To ensure a structured and safe transition from Stage 5 (comparative to NZ Alert Levels 4 or Level 5) as the nation's economy and our businesses start to reopen.
-Actions Work with the Operations Function and the Intelligence Function to find out which operations are permitted by government.
+Actions 1.
+Work with the Operations Function and the Intelligence Function to find out which operations are permitted by government.
 Assess the list of permitted business operations to identify and decide which are priorities for Watercare.
-Work with industry groups, local and national agencies/government to develop these protocols.
+3. Work with industry groups, local and national agencies/government to develop these protocols.
 4. Develop a plan to resume these activities in a way that complies with government requirements and industry guidance.
 This process should deliver a guidance document for Watercare under the new conditions.
-Give specific guidance to those parts of the business that will resume further activities under the new conditions.
-6. Infrastructure construction 7.
-Non-infrastructure construction 8.
-Maintenance
+5. Give specific guidance to those parts of the business that will resume further activities under the new conditions.
+6. Infrastructure construction WT16 - Construction project start-up form template WS42 - Infrastructure teams - working at Stage 6 7.
+Non-infrastructure construction ↓ WT17 - General contractor start-up form template ↓ WT18 - Letter to non-infrastructure contractors template → WS44 - Non infrastructure contractors - working at Stage 6 8.
+Maintenance ↓ WT19 - Maintenance contractor start-up form template ↓ WT20 - Letter to maintenance contractors template → WS43 - Maintenance contractors - working at Stage 6

-Focus Key points/actions Objectives Ensure that stocks are back to normal levels and additional reserves are in place in case of any resurgence.
+Lugistics I un Focus Key points/actions Objectives • Ensure that stocks are back to normal levels and additional reserves are in place in case of any resurgence.
 Reasons • To expect and plan for resurgence, ensuring all business units are able to stock up when returning to normal operations.